gibbok/animatelo/README.md

 Web Animations API features is available by default in Firefox 48+ and Chrome 36+.
 For other browsers there’s a [handy maintained polyfill](//github.com/web-animations/web-animations-js) that tests for feature support and adds it where necessary.

-The polyfill and Animate.js are supported on modern versions of all major browsers, including:
+The polyfill and Animatelo are supported on modern versions of all major browsers, including:
 - Chrome
 - Firefox 27+
 - IE10+ (including Edge)